How to Use This Site as a Template

 }

 Change --wine to whatever accent color you want and the whole site updates.
-The light and dark variants are used for hover states and subtle backgrounds, so adjust those to match.
+The light and dark variants are used for hover states, so adjust those to match.

 Fonts